-- The high-level political forum on sustainable development provides a central platform for follow-up and review at the global level of progress toward the implementation of General Assembly resolution 70/1, entitled "Transforming our world: the 2030 Agenda for Sustainable Development".
+- 1. The high-level political forum on sustainable development provides a central platform for follow-up and review at the global level of progress towards the implementation of General Assembly resolution 70/1, entitled "Transforming our world: the 2030 Agenda for Sustainable Development".
 In line with paragraph 82 of the resolution, the forum facilitates the sharing of experiences, including successes, challenges and lessons learned.
 It also provides political leadership, guidance and recommendations for follow-up and promotes the system-wide coherence and coordination of sustainable development policies. - 2.
-In paragraph 85 the same resolution, the General Assembly called for thematic reviews of progress toward the Sustainable Development Goals, including with regard to crosscutting issues, to take place at the high-level political forum.
+In paragraph 85 of the same resolution, the General Assembly called for thematic reviews of progress towards the Sustainable Development Goals, including with regard to cross-cutting issues, to take place at the high-level political forum.
 In accordance with existing mandates, the forum's review of progress, global achievements and challenges is supported by the reviews of the functional commissions of the Economic and Social Council and other intergovernmental bodies and forums, which should reflect the integrated nature of the Goals and the interlinkages between them. - 3.
-The President of the Council therefore invited the functional commissions and expert bodies of the Economic and Social Council and other intergovernmental bodies and forums, including global platforms and intergovernmental organization-driven mechanisms that contribute to the implementation of the 2030 Agenda, to share relevant input and deliberations as to how they address the goals and targets from the perspective of the theme of the 2020 high-level political forum, "Accelerated action and transformative pathways: realizing the decade of action and delivery for sustainable development." - 4.
-The present document is based on a synthesis of the voluntary submissions received as of 23 April 2020.4 It does not suggest a formal reporting link to the forum or modify any entity's mandate or governance.
-It reflects how the intergovernmental bodies are responding to the theme of the 2020 high-level political forum, including an assessment, based on their work, of critical gaps in implementation, a focus on key policies and measures to ensure accelerated action and transformative pathways for realizing the decade of action and delivery for sustainable development, and a selection of recommended actions by the contributing entities.
-Some entries also address actions taken since the current global crisis surrounding the COVID-19 pandemic, and these are also reflected in the document.
+The President of the Council therefore invited the functional commissions and expert bodies of the Council and other intergovernmental bodies and forums, including global platforms and intergovernmental organization-driven mechanisms that contribute to the implementation of the 2030 Agenda, to share relevant input and deliberations as to how they address the goals and targets from the perspective of the theme of the 2020 high-level political forum, "Accelerated action and transformative pathways: realizing the decade of action and delivery for sustainable development". - 4.
+The present document is based on a synthesis of the voluntary submissions received as at 23 April 20204 and does not suggest a formal reporting link to the forum or modify any entity's mandate or governance.
+It provides information on how the intergovernmental bodies are responding to the theme of the 2020 high-level political forum, including an assessment, based on their work, of critical gaps in implementation, highlights key policies and measures to ensure accelerated action and transformative pathways for realizing the decade of action and delivery for sustainable development, and includes specific actions recommended by the contributing entities.
+Some entries have also addressed action taken since the onset of the current global crisis surrounding the coronavirus disease (COVID-19) pandemic, and these are reflected in the document.

 II.
-Key policies and measures to ensure "accelerated action and transformative pathways" for realizing the decade of action and delivery for sustainable development
+Key policies and measures to ensure accelerated action and transformative pathways for realizing the decade of action and delivery for sustainable development